VIRTUAL ENVIROMENTS IN PYTHON

 A virtual environment is a tool for isolating Python environments for individual projects, which helps to maintain separation between the various dependencies that may be needed by various tasks.
 Most Python programmers consider this a crucial piece of equipment.

-Each and every one of your projects will automatically use these folders as their primary source for installing and updating their respective site packages (third-party libraries).
-What’s the big deal, anyway?
-You have two versions of Django in the above scenario because there are two projects.
+Each and every one of your projects will automatically use different folders as their primary source for installing and updating their respective site packages (third-party libraries).
 Since Python cannot tell the difference between versions in the “site-packages” directory, this is a major issue.
-This means that both 1.10 and 1.9 would share the same directory.
+This means that for example both versions 1.10 and 1.9 would share the same directory.
 For this reason, we can make use of virtual environments.
 A simple solution to this issue is to set up two independent virtual environments, one for each project.
 The beautiful thing about having environments that are simply directories with some scripts is that you can have as many as you like.
 When working on a Python-based project, it’s best to do it in a virtual environment.
 Each every Python-based project benefits from its own isolated virtual environment.
 Therefore, each project’s dependencies can be kept completely separate from the rest of the system and from one another.

 Advantages of a virtual environment

 - Virtual environments allow us to create a separate setting for each project’s development, so we can use them to set up only the software we need.